dongjuns/dongjuns.github.io/_posts/2019-04-10-Machine-Learning-Set-up.md

 +-----------------------------------------------------------------------------+
 ```

-You can checkt the nvidia graphic driver & CUDA Version.
+You can check the nvidia graphic driver & CUDA Version.
 If you want to monitor that on real-time,
 ```
 watch -n -d 0.5 nvidia-smi